-The site is Locally ListedThe existing building on the site is seen as a building of merit and should ideally be retained as part of proposals.
+The existing building on the site is seen as a building of merit and should ideally be retained as part of proposals.
 However, the roof arrangement sits awkwardly with its Victorian neighbours and opportunities should be taken to sensitively improve this.
 This may include adding a mansard style extension behind the fascia on Hoe Street and inclusion of an additional storey along the Tower Hamlets Road elevation to meet the heights of the neighbouring house.